-Public broadcasting television station WUFT-TV is the PBS affiliate for North Florida and features award-winning educational and entertainment programming from PBS in addition to locally produced content, including a weekday newscast produced by the College’s students with mentoring from professional staff.
-WUFT-TV signed on the air November 10, 1958 with a mission to provide educational broadcasting to the UF and other schools within the broadcast area.
-The station has evolved to featured PBS programming, local productions and an award-winning student produced and anchored weekday newscast.
+Public broadcasting television station WUFT-TV is the PBS affiliate for north central Florida and features award-winning educational and entertainment programming from PBS in addition to locally produced content, including a weekday newscast produced by the College’s students with mentoring from professional staff.
+WUFT-TV signed on the air November 10, 1958 with a mission to provide educational broadcasting to UF and other schools within the broadcast area.
+The station has evolved to feature PBS programming, local productions and an award-winning student produced and anchored weekday newscast.
 WUFT has three digital steams: 5.1 features high-definition programming primarily from PBS; 5.2 features the “how to programming” APT Create service; and 5.3 features The Florida Channel and the APT World service.

 WRUF-TV6 is a low-power digital television station broadcasting over the air on channel 10.1 and on Cox Cable Channel 6 in Gainesville.
 The station broadcasts locally-produced content such as weather, news, Gator sports and features information about the University of Florida, Gator athletics and the Gainesville community.
 As with WUFT-TV, WRUF-TV serves as a primary training ground for the unique program the media properties operates in broadcast meteorology.

 WRUF-AM, launched in 1928, is Gainesville’s first local commercial radio station and one of the oldest in Florida.
-WRUF serves 13 counties as ESPN 98.1 FM (in Gainesville) and 850 AM with six hours of locally hosted sports talk shows.
-The top-rated sports station in the market, ESPN 850/ESPN 98.1 also serves as the flagship to the statewide Gator Radio Network, which provides live play by play for all Florida Gator sports broadcasts.
+WRUF serves 13 counties as ESPN 98.1 FM (in Gainesville) and 850 AM with four hours of locally hosted sports talk shows.
+The top-rated sports station in the market, ESPN 98.1/ESPN 850 also serves as the flagship to the statewide Gator Radio Network, which provides live play by play for all Florida Gator sports broadcasts.
 The ESPN network affiliation provides college students with an opportunity to be a part of UF’s heritage radio station.
-They

 WRUF-FM, Country 103.7 the Gator, is a 100,000-watt station and the sister commercial station to WRUF-AM.
 The Gator features a contemporary country format targeting adults 25-54 and consistently ranks in the top ten of all stations in the Gainesville/Ocala radio market.
 The Gator is also home to Florida Gator sports, providing live broadcasts of football, men’s basketball and baseball to more than 16 counties in north Florida.